The Real Damage of the Nunes Memo

 Speaking with McClatchy, Todd Hinnen, a former acting chief of the Justice Department’s National Security Division, offered a definitive dose of skepticism towards that charge.
 “I would be very, very surprised to learn that the numerous FBI and Department of Justice officials, and likely several judges appointed by Chief Justice John Roberts, had subverted the safeguards of the FISA system and were pursuing a political agenda,” he explained.
 “All three branches of government have worked very hard to develop a system of integrity that’s subject to safeguards and the rule of law.”

 That integrity is now under attack.
-Josh Campbell, a supervisory special agent at the FBI, said on Friday in an New York Times op-ed that he was quitting the agency “to join the growing chorus of people who believe that the relentless attacks on the bureau undermine not just America’s premier law enforcement agency but also the nation’s security.”
+Josh Campbell, a supervisory special agent at the FBI, said in a Friday New York Times op-ed that he was quitting the agency “to join the growing chorus of people who believe that the relentless attacks on the bureau undermine not just America’s premier law enforcement agency but also the nation’s security.”
+(Regulations prevent FBI employees from publicly speaking out on such matters.)
 These are the stakes as Campbell sees them:

 When the F.B.I. knocks on someone’s door or appeals to the public for assistance in solving crime, the willingness of people to help is directly correlated to their opinion of the agency.
 When an agent working to stop a terrorist plot attempts to recruit an informant, the agent’s success in gathering critical intelligence depends on the informant’s belief that the agent is credible and trustworthy.
 And, as the former director, James Comey, would frequently say in underscoring the importance of high standards, whether a jury believes an agent’s testimony depends on whether it has faith in the bureau’s honesty and independence.
 To be effective, the F.B.I. must be believed and must maintain the support of the public it serves.